 Many mathematicians work in communications, technology, data processing, insurance, technical consulting, chemical and pharmaceutical research and manufacturing, physics, aircraft manufacturing and development, engineering, astronomy, and space exploration.
 They also teach in colleges and universities and do research and development in any industry.

-Career possibilities: computer programmer, computer software engineer, systems analyst, market research analyst, economist, financial analyst-advisor, statistician, tax administrator, actuary, teacher.
+Career possibilities: actuary, teacher, statistician, systems analyst, market research analyst, economist, financial analyst-advisor, tax administrator, computer programmer and computer software engineer.